ConstructionPlacements

 5. Know how to handle the risk of non-compliance.

-A good contract manager will be able to communicate effectively, which is linked to teamwork.
+A good contract manager can communicate effectively, which is linked to teamwork.
 Stakeholders must be informed about the deal, which necessitates communication.
-The organization must also be aware of the varied expectations, obligations, performance measures, and compliance concerns.
+The organization must also know the varied expectations, obligations, performance measures, and compliance concerns.

 Project management is also closely linked to communication.
 For the Contracts Manager, this entails following up on concerns, monitoring, and evaluating performance regularly.
-Project management in many sectors necessitates the collaboration and coordination of several specialist teams to analyze and scrutinize deliverables.
+Project management in many sectors necessitates collaborating and coordinating several specialist teams to analyze and scrutinize deliverables.
 As a result, every excellent CM’s skill set includes it.

-Shifts, tweaks, and changes are required once an agreement in principle is made with a third party.
-A CM can’t possibly consider every single permutation, choice, or possibility.
+Once an agreement in principle is made with a third party, shifts, tweaks, and changes are required.
+A CM can’t possibly consider every permutation, choice, or possibility.

 As a result, the CM must engage with internal and external partners to make fair modifications or find alternatives.
 Negotiation is inextricably linked to teamwork.